-There were times growing up that I had a Cup of Noodles, and I’m pretty sure it stuck with me for only 20 minutes.
-And those ingredients!
-As I look at them now, I am truly sad that some kids (and teens. and adults) live on it.
+There were times growing up that I had a Cup of Noodles, and I’m pretty sure it stuck with me for only 20 minutes, in terms of satiation.
+And those ingredients… as I look at them now, I am truly sad that some kids (and teens, and adults) live on it.

-I looked at the chicken flavor label and there 37 ingredients!
+Looking at the chicken flavor nutrition label, there 37 ingredients!
 This includes:

 - refined wheat, and hydrolyzed corn and soy protein

 - powdered chicken (???)

 - a handful of chemicals/preservatives like sodium alginate, sodium carbonate, sodium gluconate, sodium tripolyphosphate, and TBHQ (tertiary butylhydroquinone)

 - some genetically engineered (as stated on the label)